- Customer Service

 Capital Improvements Program (CIP)

-The Capital Improvements Program (CIP) is one component of the District’s Five Year Business Plan and Budget (Plan) that serves as a comprehensive road map to achieve operational performance, capital replacements and preventive maintenance for the benefit of District customers over the next five years.
+The Capital Improvements Program (CIP) is one component of the District’s Five Year Strategic Business Plan and Budget (Plan) that serves as a comprehensive road map to achieve operational performance, capital replacements and preventive maintenance for the benefit of District customers over the next five years.
 The Plan identifies the work to be performed and the related rates to produce necessary revenues to achieve the Plan’s goals.

 The development of the Plan and the separate but inter-related annual CIP update are integral to sound financial planning.
 Staff is then tasked with the challenge to “live within the household budget” even though spending patterns and priorities within each year will remain flexible.
 Annually the business plan is reviewed and an updated spending plan is presented to the Board of Directors with an analysis of any changed priorities.

 The Capital Improvements Program (CIP) is the foundation of the District's long-range capital investments and financial planning intended to provide a comprehensive view of the new capital facilities and improvements to existing capital facilities required to successfully carry out the District's mission: to provide quality water, recycled water, park and recreational facilities, and wastewater management in the most cost effective manner possible.
 This comprehensive approach provides an opportunity for District staff and the Board of Directors to:

 - Prioritize capital asset investments;

 - Project the rate and revenue requirements of each investment;